 As student groups with adequate insurance coverage, Fraternities and Sororities are afforded the privilege of hosting social events.
 With this privilege comes expectations regarding ensuring the safety and welfare of those in attendance.
 All members are expected to know and abide by all applicable state and federal laws and University policies and procedures, including but not limited to the Social Events Policy.
 Students are responsible for their own behavior; however, if alcohol is a part of an event, student organizers and sponsors must undertake efforts to provide a safe environment for the attendees.

 All social events need to be registered and hosted in accordance with the Fraternity and Sorority Programs Social Events Policy and the inter/national policies of each fraternity or sorority.

-All social events for Spring 2021 must be registered by 12:00 p.m. (noon) at minimum 10 business days in advance of your event.
-The registration form is due to the Event with Alcohol email at firstname.lastname@example.org Registrations submitted without the proper attachments, guest list, and signatures will not be considered.
+All social events with alochol must be registered by 12:00 p.m. (noon) at minimum 10 business days in advance of your event.
+Social events without alochol must be registered by 12:00 pm (noon) at minimum five business days in advance of your event, but it is recommended to be turned in earlier.
+The registration form is due in the FSP office and must be time-stamped.
+Registrations submitted without all components; paperwork with all signatures, guest list, and security contract will not be considered.

 The best practices set forth here will benefit an organization who is conducting a social event.
 Nothing precludes chapters from adopting practices that are more stringent than those set forth herein.